Gary Wehrkamp: Other projects

 In 2014, co-founded the Pink Floyd tribute band Outside the Wall, acting as music director, performance guitarist, keyboardist and lead vocals at venues and festivals such as Sherman Theater, Kennett Square, and Musikfest.

 Guest artist for many bands including Flaming Row, Divided Multitude, Rausch, DGM, and Enzo D and the Glory Ensemble.

 In 2019, with drummer Mark Zonder (Warlord, formerly Fates Warning) formed the band Zonder Wehrkamp, with Wehrkamp on guitars, keyboards, bass and lead vocals and released a full-length album If it's Real.
 The band released 3 full production music videos for the album.

 Wehrkamp was co-producer and composer for the full orchestra score for the Christmas musical Change, featuring Robin Smith.
 In early 2019, the full cast recorded a studio version of the musical's score at Wehkamp's New Horizon Music Studios.

 In 2020, Wehrkamp joined other notable musicians such as David Ragsdale (Kansas), Tony Levin (King Crimson), Todd Sucherman (Styx), Pete Trewavas (Marillion), by performing a guitar solo on Telergy's album Black Swallow.

 In December 2020, Wehrkamp resurrected The Wishmaker's song "Christmastime in the Poconos" by collaborating with Liberty and Freedom High School choirs in Bethlehem, Pennsylvania, to produce a new version called "Christmastime in Bethlehem Again."
 Partnering with Pauerhouse productions, a music video was produced virtually featuring students from both schools singing from their homes.

 Wehrkamp currently performs live on bass, guitar, keyboards and vocals with Pocono-area cover bands JR Trio, fronted by Jim Roberti, and The Maybabies.
 These bands have played regularly over 100 shows per year over the past two decades, performing at venues such as Yankee Stadium, Highline Ballroom, Central Park Boathouse, World Trade Center, The Red Lion, The Players Club, The Ritz-Carlton, The Waldorf-Astoria (NYC), and Met Life Tailgate events (East Rutherford, NJ).
 "With more than 8,000 collective shows between them, the MAYBABIES have all the experience to deliver a professional and entertaining show where their evolving set-list includes music from all eras, suitable for the crowd in front of them."

+Wehrkamp is a producer and performing musician for Hispanic/Latina pop artist Sophia Angelica.
+Wehrkamp performed with Sophia Angelica on Wonderama TV at Times Square on April 22, 2022.
+In 2022, Sophia Angelica was presented the Marvin Hamlisch International Music Award (Contemporary Pop, Emerging Division) by the legendary Clive Davis for the song "Flying On" that was produced by Wehrkamp.